Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 ## make package: Package the Design
 With all the AI Engine outputs created as well as the new platform, you can now generate the Programmable Device Image (PDI) and a package to be used on an SD card.
 The PDI contains all executables, bitstreams, and configurations of every element of the device and the packaged SD card directory contains everything to boot Linux, and contains your generated applications and the XCLBIN file.

-To package the design, you can run the following command:
+To package the design, run the following command:
 ```
 make package
 ```